ohpyupi/3d-optical-lattice/README.md

 For more detail on the installation of Scipy Stack, please refer to the [official Scipy document](https://www.scipy.org/install.html)

-#### 2. Cython (For those who don't use Python distributions above)
+#### 2.ii Cython (For those who don't use Python distributions above)

-If you are Ubuntu user and followed the step above, you might need to additionall install Cython packages manually.
+If you are Ubuntu user and followed the step above, you might need to additionally install Cython packages manually.
 One of the recommended way of installing is to get source code from git repository.

 ##### Ubuntu & Mac